diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/us221/readme.md

 ## 2. Requirements

-*In this section you should present the functionality that is being developed, how do you understand it, as well as possible correlations to other requirements (i.e., dependencies).
-You should also add acceptance criteria.*

 **As** a CRM Collaborator,
 **I want** to register a new representative of a customer, **So that** the customer can be represented by another person.